Biriwal Bulga National Park

 Biriwal Bulga National Park is an Australian national park in New South Wales.
-It is approximately 45 km north west of Taree and 60 km west of Port Macquarie on the Bulga Plateau.
+It is approximately 45 km northwest of Taree and 60 km west of Port Macquarie on the Bulga Plateau.

 The national park contains biodiverse ecosystems as well as culturally significant Indigenous Australian sites.
 The residents of the park range from animals to trees and bushes.
 The animals reside in an escarpment terrain.
 The park's soil varies in depth depending on the slope.
-There is a higher than average amount of annual rainfall which attributes to the types of native plants found.
+Relatively high annual rainfall contributes to the types of native plants found.

 There are different conservation and management plans in place to maintain the natural and cultural heritage of the park whilst also providing research opportunities for visitors.
 The plans are set out and authorised by NSW National Parks and Wildlife Services.
 Some plans include conservation regions for koalas and plants, limiting the spread and influence of pests and prevention of potential bushfires.

 Etymology and indigenous heritage

 The name Biriwal Bulga originates from the Indigenous Birpai or Biripi people who have resided in the area for over 15,000 years.
 The Indigenous Australians in the local neighbourhood speak the Birpai language.
 The language spoken by the tribes surrounding the Birpai people is Gadjang.

-Campsites and artifacts found within the park indicate the habitation of Indigenous Australians within the area.
+Campsites and artifacts found within the park indicate long-term habitation of Indigenous Australians within the area.
 Truyard Pty.
-Ltd estimated that originally anywhere from 800 to 1000 Indigenous Australians inhabited in the national park and surrounding regions.
+Ltd estimated that originally anywhere from 800 to 1000 Indigenous Australians inhabited the national park and surrounding regions.
 The people were dispersed throughout the land in smaller clan groups, with the most prominent being the Winmurra people.